dnl-re/songbeamer2chordpro/README.md

 This is a converter that turns Songbeamer .sng files into chordPros .chordpro format.

-For now it is in development as an electron app.
+This is an electron app in development.
 You can `git clone` it and start it with `npm install && npm start`.